lanl-ansi/Juniper.jl/README.md

 # Basic usage

-Version v0.2.0 can be installed via:
+Juniper can be installed via:

 `Pkg.add("Juniper")`